Puerto Rican Day Parade

-Hundreds of performers, local celebrities, youth groups, march up the Benjamin Franklin Parkway during the annual parade before ending at the Eakins Oval near the Philadelphia Museum of Art.
+Hundreds of performers, local celebrities, youth groups, and more march up the Benjamin Franklin Parkway during the annual parade before ending at Eakins Oval near the Philadelphia Museum of Art.

 The annual parade is organized by the Council of Spanish Speaking Organizations of Philadelphia (Concilio).

 The huge Puerto Rican Day Parade includes reps from youth groups, community organizations, schools, corporate sponsors, popular artists and other groups around the region, all of whom will come together to showcase Puerto Rican and Latino culture.

 The procession starts at 16th Street and the Benjamin Franklin Parkway, ending in Logan Square.